"

 Figure 17.19.
 Barge / Photo Credit: National Waterways Foundation, U.S. Department of Transportation, Maritime Administration, and Texas Transportation Institute, PD

-ABS Rules and Guidelines govern many larger water going vessels from barges, tub boats and assist boats, yachts, cruise ships, ferries and even offshore oil rigs.
+ABS rules and guides govern many larger water vessels from barges, tub boats and assist boats, yachts, cruise ships, ferries, and even offshore oil rigs.

 In the foreground is the Washington State Ferry, Chimacum.
 The ferry is mostly white, with green detailing at the waterline and on railings.
 In the background is the city of Seattle showing tall buildings along the skyline.